 - Set the toggles to the off setting by tapping them

 You can also permanently delete your entire history of Alexa voice interactions

-Or just a few specific ones.
-Follow these easy steps:
+To delete your entire history of voice interactions or just a few specific ones, follow these easy steps:

 - Follow steps 1 – 5 above